 Examples of career possibilities include: CAD drafters, Additive Manufacturing Technicians (3D printing) Computer Numerical Control Machinist, Product Model Maker, Computer Numerical Control Programmer, CNC/Research & Development Machinist, Inspection and Quality Assurance, Manufacturing / Engineering, Industrial Engineering Technician.

 DeAnza College's Design and Manufacturing Technologies program offers state-of-the-art classroom and lab facilities.
 Students have the opportunity to work with CAD/CAM workstations, 3D printers, Laser Scanning equipment, CNC lathes with C/Y axis live tooling, CNC vertical machining centers with 4th and 5th axis capabilities, as well as a 4 axis horizontal machining center.
-In 2018, a Fanuc robot will be added to a cnc machine to teach automatic part loading, which will have an increased presence in manufacturing facilities in the bay area in the near future.
+In 2019-20, a Fanuc robotic work cell will be added to a cnc machine to teach automatic part loading, which will have an increased presence in manufacturing facilities in the bay area in the near future.
 The students also have access to automated coordinate measuring machines, inspection equipment, conventional machining equipment and three CAD/CAM programming labs.
 Design and Manufacturing Technologies offers an accelerated day program, designed for those who need to reenter the workforce quickly.
 Courses are also offered in the evening to accommodate incumbent workers.
 The program is also approved by the California Department of Apprenticeship Standards, which currently teaches apprenticeship classes for the International Association of Machinists and Aerospace Workers and the California Tooling & Machining Apprenticeship, with current programs at Northrup Grumman, FM Industries and contact vendors, as well as internships at Lockheed Martin and NASA.
 The DeAnza DMT program also has the distinguished honor of being one of three community colleges in the state that is a NIMS (National Institute for Metalworking Skills) certified facility.
-The department chair is a member of the California Manufacturing and Product Development Advisory Committee for the California Department of Education, member of the 2017-18 Haas Technical Eduction Council representing community colleges and the educational board member of the NTMA SF chapter (National Tooling and Machining Association) .
-DeAnza will officially become the "Gene Haas Center for Design and Manufacturing" in May of 2018.
+The department chair is a member of the California Manufacturing and Product Development Advisory Committee for the California Department of Education, chair of the 2018-19 Haas Teacher Training Advisory Committee representing community colleges and high schools.
+He is also the educational board member of the NTMA SF chapter (National Tooling and Machining Association).
+DeAnza is officially the "Gene Haas Center for Design and Manufacturing".
 The Gene Haas Foundation has donated 1 million dollars to upgrade the CNC labs to ensure the program is teaching cutting edge CNC technology well into the future.
 To enhance this advanced technology, Siemens Corporation continues to grant 100 NX CAM software seats, valued at \$59,000 per seat, as well as other software.
-The DMT department is the west coast training center for Siemens CNC controls.
+The DMT department is the west coast certification center for Siemens CNC controls.

-De Anza College earned California Strong Workforce Stars recognition in the Advanced Manufacturing sector for its Design and Manufacturing Technology (DMT) program; 100% of students who participate in this program report securing a job in their field of study.
+For the second year in a row, De Anza College earned California Strong Workforce Stars recognition in the Advanced Manufacturing sector for its Design and Manufacturing Technology (DMT) program; 100% of students who participate in this program report securing a job in their field of study.

-DeAnza college is entering the fourth year of its partnership with HAAS Automation (largest manufacture of CNC machines in North America) to provide teacher CNC training , which teaches High School and College instructors in the western states how to better utilize their CNC equipment.
+DeAnza college is entering the fifth year of its partnership with HAAS Automation (largest manufacture of CNC machines in North America) to provide teacher CNC training, which teaches High School and College instructors in the western states how to better utilize their CNC equipment.
 Haas also entrusts a five axis vertical mill (UMC750SS) and multiple training simulators valued at over \$250,000.
 The equipment is not only used to teach instructors throughout the US, it is used by our students on a daily basis in advanced CNC courses.